mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 Principal Classes
 ------------------

+The ``aggregate`` package makes working with aggregate probability distributions as straightforward as working with parametric distributions (e.g., those built into ``scipy.stats``), even though their densities rarely have a closed form expression.
+See :doc:`../3_Reference` for more.

 The ``aggregate`` package is built around five principal classes.

 #.
-The :class:`Underwriter` class keeps track of everything in its ``knowledge`` dataframe, interprets Dec language (DecL, pronounced like deckle, /ˈdɛk(ə)l/) programs, and acts as a helper.
+The :class:`Underwriter` class keeps track of everything in its ``knowledge`` dataframe, interprets Dec Language (DecL, pronounced like deckle, /ˈdɛk(ə)l/) programs, and acts as a helper.
 #.
 The :class:`Severity` class models a size of loss distribution (a severity curve).
 #.
 The :class:`Aggregate` class models a single unit of business, such as a line, business unit, geography, or operating division.
 #.
 The :class:`Distortion` class provides a distortion function, the basis of a spectral risk measure.